Market Analysis

 Peter Guthmann

-The average listing price per square metre peaked at 3,663 euros in mid-2015.
-By year end it had dropped to 3,426 euros.
-New build apartments remained significantly higher at an average of 4,343 euros per square metre.
+The average asking price per square metre hit a preliminary high of 3,663 euros in mid-2015.
+By year-end it had eased to 3,426 euros, somewhat below the mid-year level.
+New developments stayed clearly above this benchmark at an average of 4,343 euros per square metre.

-According to the report's authors, the market shifted further towards the upper price segment: 64 percent of all listings in 2015 were priced above 3,000 euros per square metre.
-This applied mainly to the inner-city boroughs.
-In Spandau and Marzahn-Hellersdorf, prices were still noticeably lower.
+The shift toward the upper price segment continued through 2015.
+Sixty-four percent of all listings were priced above 3,000 euros per square metre.
+That number describes mainly the inner-city boroughs, though.
+In Spandau and Marzahn-Hellersdorf, price levels remained noticeably lower.